dandv/meteor-photo-notes/README.md

 ## Features

-* Take pictures from Chrome (works on desktop and Android, and may work on iOS with some caveats)
+* Take pictures from Chrome (works on desktop (Windows, OS X) and Android with some limitation) or Firefox and Opera.
+[Safari and IE unfortunately don't support camera access](http://caniuse.com/#search=getusermedia).

 * Upload photo to cloud (visit the http://tidepool.meteor.com instance)